Skip to content

 Abstract

 In this hands-on, you will configure your GCP account and the Google Cloud SDK.
 You will create and manage Compute Engine VMs, learn to transfer files, and interact with Cloud Storage.
-Finally, you'll run a complete ML workflow using a Deep Learning VM.

 Warning